-Multi-factor authentication (‘MFA’) helps secure your University account and data from attackers.
+Multi Factor Authentication (‘MFA’) helps secure your University account and data from attackers.
 MFA adds an additional layer of security (something you have, e.g. a mobile phone) to your account to ensure that it’s you using your account.

 What changes will I see?

+You may receive a message to say that suspicious activity has been detected.
 When visiting a website secured by your University ID, you may get message to verify your account after you have entered your password.

 This will give you a range of options you have setup to do this: